laihuiqi/peerprep/peer-prep/src/matching-service/README.md

 #### Running in Docker

+**Note**:

+> Please delete the containers for other microservices.

 1. Navigate to peerprep directory.

-2. Uncomment localhost addresses and comment the docker addresses for the services in the `peer-prep\src\backend\matching-service\config\config.js` file as below:
+2. Comment localhost addresses and uncomment the docker addresses for the service in the `peer-prep\src\backend\matching-service\config\config.js` file as below:

 ```
 //mongodbUri: 'mongodb://127.0.0.1:27017/peer-prep',